0adri3n/owon/README.md

-# 🌍 GlobalRecon
+# 🌍 owon

 Our world, our news.
 Stay updated all around the Blue Planet.

-**GlobalRecon** is an interactive world map platform that allows users to explore the latest news from any country, directly from local press sources.
+**owon** is an interactive world map platform that allows users to explore the latest news from any country.
-The goal of the project is to make information gathering and situational awareness easier, faster, and more transparent — a tool at the intersection of **open-source intelligence (OSINT)** and global journalism.
+The goal of the project is to make information gathering and situational awareness easier, faster, and more transparent.

 ---